LPioL/MultiXVERSE/README.md

 `python3 MultiXVERSE.py`

-          Options:
-                 -k NUMERIC
-                   Value of the position of the networks in the list 'Test_Networks'

-To use the example, you can write in a terminal the following command:

 The output of this command is the embedding 'embedding_MH.npy' in the directory ResultsèEmbeddings.
 The embedding is a dictionary with the index as key and the corresponding embedding as value.